 We are part of a global business family with over 30 years’ experience of delivering high quality care in the most simple and seamless way for patients.
-Find out more about how we have supported the health system by taking a look at our case studies below.
+Find out more about how we have supported the health system by taking a look at our latest news, blogs and case studies below.

 Delivering community eye care in Worcester during the coronavirus pandemic

 Operose Health delivers community ophthalmology services (COS) to patients across the country and since the beginning of the COVID-19 we have been working with many clinical commissioning groups (CCG) and acute hospital trusts to ensure that patients are still able to access emergency ophthalmic care.
 We have also worked with a number of CCGs to establish urgent community ophthalmology clinics to reduce the number of individuals attending A&E for eye related problems and therefore reducing the risk of the virus spreading.

 Within our Worcestershire COS, we have been working with the CCG and the local Acute Trust to transfer patients with stable long term conditions to their care with the aim of immediately increasing capacity within the hospital ophthalmology department to support the department in the future.
 We have also set up a Single Point of Access (SPA) for ophthalmology referrals so that non-urgent referrals can be directed to community rather than secondary care to further increase capacity so that urgent needs can be managed.

 The Acute Trust commented that: “Working with Operose Health and NHS Herefordshire and Worcestershire CCG to direct routine referrals to the community ophthalmology service has meant that we have been able to focus our Acute Trust Ophthalmology department on those patients who require urgent and potentially sight-saving care during this period.
 We continue to collaborate with Operose Health to help plan for the future so that we can give patients the best possible care across our healthcare economy.”